Listen to the Cancer.Net Podcast: Grocery Shopping Made Easier, adapted from this content.

-Eating well is important for people living with cancer.
-It can improve your overall health and well-being and help you have more energy and feel less fatigued.
-However, deciding what to eat, shopping for groceries, and preparing your food often takes a lot of time and energy.
-Here are some basic steps that can make meal planning and grocery shopping helps you get the nutrition you need with less effort.
+Eating well can improve the overall health and well-being of people living with cancer.
+However, deciding what to eat, shopping for groceries, and preparing food often take a lot of time and energy.
+Efficient meal planning and grocery shopping helps you get the nutrition you need with less effort.

 Once you know what you should be eating, you can plan what to buy at the grocery store.

-- Make a list of basic items that appear most often in the meals you have developed with your health care team.
-These are items you want to have on-hand in your kitchen in order to make quick, simple meals.
+- Make a list of basic items that appear most often in your meal plan.
+These are items you want to have on-hand in your kitchen to make quick, simple meals.
 These food items may include yogurt, eggs, whole wheat pasta, frozen vegetables, frozen berries, canned salmon, and canned beans (such as kidney, garbanzo, and pinto beans), along with your favorite snacks, including trail mix, string cheese, and Greek yogurt.

-- Think about which healthy foods appeal to you.
-Having a variety of these foods on-hand can help you cope with changes in your appetite and tastes.
-However, plan to buy these in small quantities if possible.
-Food that is appealing one day may not be the next day, and your food preferences may change frequently throughout cancer treatment.
+- Think about which healthy foods appeal to you and keep a variety of them on hand.
+However, buy them in small quantities if possible since your food preferences may change frequently throughout cancer treatment.

-- Consider stocking up on frozen entrees or prepackaged meals (like stir-fry or crock-pot meals) for times you don’t feel like cooking.
+- Consider stocking up on frozen entrees or prepackaged meals, like stir-fry or crock-pot meals, for times you do not feel like cooking.
 A variety of healthy options are available in most stores.
 Many markets also sell freshly prepared entrees and side dishes that only need reheating at home.

-While writing a list for each store visit may seem like extra work, it can actually save you time and energy.
-A good list can save you from walking around the store looking for items you missed or from going back to the store for things you forgot.
+A good shopping list can save you from walking around the store looking for items you missed or from going back to the store for things you forgot.
 The following tips may help you write your list:

 - Make a basic outline of the meals and snacks you plan to eat for the next several days or a week at a time, depending on how often you shop.
 Review the recipes you plan to use and check to see which ingredients you already have.
 Add the ingredients you need to your list, as well as the amounts needed.